Early Signs You Have Lung Cancer

 - Swelling of lymph nodes (collection of immune system cells) such as those in the neck or above the collarbone

 Again, if you experience any of these symptoms, it is likely something other than cancer.
 However, being proactive about your health and ruling it out as a possibility is the smart thing to do.
 "Some people, unfortunately, go misdiagnosed for a long time because their symptoms are similar to other diagnoses such as pneumonia, allergies or a cold," adds the American Lung Association.
 "If you feel that something is wrong, be persistent with your doctor.
 You know your body best and being persistent could save your life."
-So remember that, and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+So remember that, and to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.